5 Day Croatia Itinerary Ideas: Try One Of These Routes

 5 Day Croatia Itinerary Ideas - Sibenik

 How many days do you need in Croatia?
 Well, there are plenty of 5-day itineraries out there that allow ample opportunity to see much of what the country has to offer.
-While 5 days in Croatia might not seem like very much, the country can be split into bite-size portions, allowing you to soak up a lot of different sights within smaller regions.
+While 5 days in Croatia might not seem like much, the country can be split into bite‑size portions, allowing you to soak up many different sights in smaller regions.

 The Istrian Peninsula, for example, has plenty to keep travelers entertained, while the area around Dubrovnik, Split, and Hvar Island offers a comprehensive introduction to southern Croatia.